API¤

 ¤

-, the default values will be used.
+, the entries will be cached indefinitely. - If

-.
-If None
+None

-, the default values will be used.
+, the default TTL will be used.

 ComponentExtension ¤